 – The more heavily weighted a builder has to the funds being given to them up front, the more likely it is that a valuer or the lender will have issue with their schedule.

-– And as always, do not sign your fixed price building quote unless it is subject to finance, we also strongly recommend you have a solicitor look over your fixed price building quote and advise you on it the same way they would when buying your land with that contract.
+– And as always, do not sign your fixed price building contract unless it shows the full build cost and is subject to finance, we also strongly recommend you have a solicitor look over your fixed price building quote and advise you on it the same way they would when buying your land with that contract.

 If you do not have your fixed price building quote but just have a builder’s quotation we can order a valuation based on this provided:

 - your builder has put in the progress payments they want (see percentages above)

 - there is as much detail as possible (detail gives you a higher chance of your valuation coming up to what we hope it will dollar wise!)